 Most estates don't owe federal estate or gift tax, because you can give away or leave substantial amounts of property tax-free.

 The federal estate and gift taxes are really one tax, called the unified gift and estate tax.
-Under current law, you can leave or give away up to $5.25 million, total, before you need to pay tax.
-Tax liability isn't assessed until death, unless you make $5.25 million in taxable gifts (very unusual) during your lifetime.
+For deaths in 2024, you can leave or give away up to $13.61 million, total, before you need to pay tax.
+Tax liability isn't assessed until death, unless you give away $13.61 million in taxable gifts (very unusual) during your lifetime.

 The marital deduction.
-All property left to a surviving spouse passes free of estate tax.
+All property left to a surviving spouse passes free of estate tax; this is called the marital deduction.
 (I.R.C. § 2056(a).)
-The marital deduction is not allowed for property left to noncitizen spouses.
-But the personal estate tax exemption can be used for property left to noncitizen spouses.
+The marital deduction is not allowed for property left to noncitizen spouses, but the personal estate tax exemption can be used for property left to noncitizen spouses.

 The charitable deduction.
 All property left to a tax-exempt charity is also free of estate tax.
 (I.R.C. § 2055(a).)

 Special rules for married couples.
 A surviving spouse gets a big tax break.
 If the deceased spouse didn't use up his or her individual tax exemption, the survivor can use what's left.
-That gives the couple a total $10.5 million (under current law) exemption, split between them in any way that provides the greatest tax benefit.
-For example, say a man dies and leaves $4 million to his widow; no estate tax is owed because property left to a spouse is tax-free.
-The widow then dies, leaving $7 million (her own $3 million plus the $4 million she inherited from her husband) to their children.
+That gives the couple a total exemption of twice the individual exemption amount, which can be split between them in any way that provides the greatest tax benefit.
+For example, say a man dies and leaves $10 million to his widow; no estate tax is owed because property left to a spouse is tax-free.
+The widow then dies, leaving $20 million (her own $10 million plus the $10 million she inherited from her husband) to their children.
 Her estate won't owe any estate tax, even though the estate is over the exemption amount, because the estate can use some of the husband's unused exemption.

 If you think your estate will be large enough to trigger federal estate tax, get advice from an experienced estate planning lawyer who can help you sort through your options.
 There are a few estate planning tools you can use to reduce estate tax liability.
 (For more information, see Reduce Estate Tax by Making Gifts and Tax-Saving AB Trusts.)